 Bohn&Viljoen Architects is a London-based architectural practice and consultancy with a branch in Berlin.
-Established in 1998 by architects André Viljoen and Katrin Bohn, we specialise in sustainable urban design and low energy architecture and have gained international recognition for our strong focus on the integration of anything food into design.
+Established in 1999 by architects André Viljoen and Katrin Bohn, we specialise in sustainable urban design and low energy architecture and have gained international recognition for our focus on integrating anything food into design.

 Writings on the potential of urban food growing as a 'second nature' within cities of the future

 2021-May-31 : Special Issue on sustainable food planning co-edited by Katrin

 An open access Special Issue in the journal Urban Agriculture & Regional Food Systems was released in April.

 Participatory design for a (food-)productive urban landscape as part of regeneration processes

 Particpatory live project with local residents on the creation of a food-productive space

 Bohn&Viljoen co-convene and co-curate a conference panel on new theoretical and methodological directions of food mapping.

 2021-May-17 : New initiative to support a LebensMittelPunkt in Berlin